bfbarry/CollabFinder/process_doc.md

         - "Each record in this table represents one link between a follower user and a followed user. "
 - What's lazy?

+## Part IX Pagination
+- Why doesn't PostForm() refer to Post() class?
+Confused on how some forms use the class, others use just a form that is used by object in routes.py
+- TextAreaField Length(): is it characters or words?
+- Redirect after submission of post: "this simple trick is called the Post/Redirect/Get pattern.
+It avoids inserting duplicate posts when a user inadvertently refreshes the page after submitting a web form."

 ## Common errors
 - Did you remember to migrate and upgrade after changing DB in models.py?